GalaticStryder/kernel_lge_msm8974/readme.md

 ###### Optional - Pushing the files with ADB

-This is how I organize my **Kernel** files on the device, under the _/sdcard/Flash/_ directory which is a alphabetical recovery flashing queue.
+This is how I organize my **Kernel** files on the device, under the _/sdcard/Flash/_ directory which is an alphabetical recovery flashing queue.

 	adb shell mkdir /sdcard/Flash;
-	adb push store/Lambda-Infinito-Nougat-Experimental-N311-EX-D800-12042016.zip* /sdcard/Flash;
+	adb push store/Lambda-Infinito-Experimental-N348-WILD-D802-12202016.zip* /sdcard/Flash;

 Contributors
 -------------------------